-Mr. Clayton asked Mr. Yeomans if the Winter Capacity Assessment shows that the Load-to-Generation balance cannot be met, is that a reliability violation.
+Mr. Clayton asked Mr. Yeomans if the Winter Capacity Assessment shows that the Loadto-Generation balance cannot be met, is that a reliability violation.
 Mr. Yeomans stated that it is not, but the NYISO would be 'uncomfortable' with the results.

-Mr. Clayton provided to RRS members an excerpt from Article X Exhibit 5 Regulations that addresses dual fuel and back up fuel.
-Mr. Clayton stated that Article X Exhibit 5 would add dual fuel capability to new units in NYC as Con Edison has in its local reliability rules a requirement for dual fuel, however Article X Exhibit 5 does not state that everybody must have dual fuel capability.
+Mr. Clayton provided to RRS members an excerpt from PSC Article 10 Exhibit 5 Regulations that addresses dual fuel and back up fuel.
+Mr. Clayton stated that Article 10 Exhibit 5 would add dual fuel capability to new units in NYC as Con Edison has in its local reliability rules a requirement for dual fuel, however Article 10 Exhibit 5 does not state that everybody must have dual fuel capability.
 It is only after 'consultation' with DPS, NYISO and local Transmission Owner.
+The Deciding Boars may require dual fuel capability.

-Mr. Schrom stated that the language may not be 'black and white' on the issue but if DPS Staff saw a need for such a service, DPS Staff would push to have such a service as part of Article X. Mr. Gioia seconded Mr. Schrom' explanation.
-Mr. Schrom also stated that the two identified Generation Project at the last RRS meeting - Cricket Valley and CPV Valley - did not go through the new Article X process; they followed State Environmental Quality Review (SEQR), where the dual fuel requirement is not present.
+Mr. Schrom stated that the language may not be 'black and white' on the issue but if DPS Staff saw a need for such a service, DPS Staff would push to have such a service as part of Article 10.
+Mr. Gioia seconded Mr. Schrom explanation.
+Mr. Schrom also stated that the two identified Generation Project at the last RRS meeting - Cricket Valley and CPV Valley - did not go through the new Article 10 process; they followed State Environmental Quality Review (SEQR), where dual fuel is not required.